Top 10 stays for Railway Enthusiasts

 - The Railway House, Burnham Market, Norfolk.

-Converted from the former Station Master’s house, this small luxury hotel now offers eight stylish en suite bedrooms.
+Converted from the former Station Master’s house, this small luxury hotel now offers seven stylish en suite bedrooms.

 Sleeps 4.
 Set above the station and ticket office at the base of the longest funicular electric cliff railway in Britain, the apartment features very comfortable holiday accommodation with sea views to be enjoyed from one aspect and views over the railway from the other.